tfgg/yournextmep/_candidates/eu2014/libdem/andrew-wigley.md

 person: andrew-wigley
 region: south-west
 party: libdem
-title: South West - Liberal Democrats - Andrew Wigley
+title: Andrew Wigley is running for MEP in South West for the Liberal Democrats
 incumbent: false
 ---